-“Lots of studies show that college freshmen need to develop a support group very quickly or they get lost,” Stamp says.
+“Lots of studies show that first-year college students need to develop a support group very quickly or they get lost,” Stamp said.
 “In FRI, because they’re in a research track with 30 other people for three semesters and then they’re on a research team of four to five students, that becomes their go-to group.
 They develop deep friendships that last long after they’ve completed FRI.
-That’s huge for college freshmen to have that developed in their first semester.”
+That’s huge for new students to have that developed in their first semester.”

 As a research educator in the Microbial Biofilms and Human Health Research stream, Caitlin Light, PhD ’17, helps to figure out a manageable research project for each team to complete in the time allotted by the program.

-“It varies stream to stream,” Light says.
+“It varies stream to stream,” Light said.
 “I have a few projects of my own … and I really work hands-on with my tenure-track faculty team to come up with projects.”

 Stamp is quick to point out that this isn’t “play” research.
 Students conduct real, publishable research in professional, state-of-the-art labs.
 For example, as part of his research in the Molecular and Biomedical Anthropology stream, Mauricio Montes learned wet-lab skills, like how to replicate DNA for a project tracking migration from Africa to the Pacific region.

-“I think that FRI was able to make what research is a lot clearer to me, from the initial step of creating the topic idea to designing it, conducting the experiment, then writing it up,” Montes says.
+“I think that FRI was able to make what research is a lot clearer to me, from the initial step of creating the topic idea to designing it, conducting the experiment, then writing it up,” he said.

-He initially found the program’s motto, “Walk in a freshman, walk out a researcher,” cheesy, but realized over time that it’s pretty accurate.
+Montes initially found the program’s motto, “Walk in a first-year student, walk out a researcher,” cheesy, but realized over time that it’s pretty accurate.

-“Coming into a university you’re labeled as a freshman, and that title can be really debilitating.
-‘Oh, what can I do as a freshman?’”
-Montes says.
+“Coming into a university you’re labeled as a first-year student, and that title can be really debilitating.
+‘Oh, what can I do?’” he said.
 “I think that FRI is good for that because it shows you don’t have to wait… You can do research whenever; you just have to access it.”